27 Things a Juice Cleanse Does to Your Body

 Your Skin Can Dry Out and Age More Quickly

 When eating a low-calorie diet, water stored in your muscles with glycogen gets used up—which causes your skin to feel dry.
 “Balance is the key,” says Antonia Burrell, associate lecturer in the chemistry of aromatherapy at the London College of Fashion.
 Burrell says that a prolonged juice cleanse can lead to a drier skin and potentially prematurely-aged skin because of the lack of essential fatty acids being consumed.
 Yikes!
-For more ways food and drink can cause wrinkles, check out the 20 Foods That Age You 20 Years.

 Your Appetite May Calm Down